What are Autoimmune Diseases?

 Belgian researchers An Goris and Adrian Liston researched and published on the “architecture” of autoimmune diseases, discussing everything from genetics to immunology and heritability in regards to autoimmune diseases.

-Furthermore, Sage Bionetworks is using crowdsourcing and citizen science to find effective treatment for rheumatoid arthritis (RA) based on genetics.
+Furthermore, Sage Bionetworks is using crowdsourcing and citizen science to find an effective treatment for rheumatoid arthritis (RA) based on genetics.
 The Rheumatoid Arthritis Responder Challenge is calling teams to build the best genetic predictor to determine of whom anti-tumor necrosis factor drug (anti-TNF) will work.
 Anti-TNF therapy is used to treat inflammatory conditions that include arthritis, Crohn’s colitis, and psoriasis.
 Stephen Friend commented on the challenge, “Once we get things going in RA treatment people who are suffering from autoimmune diseases are going to say ‘Excuse me, how come we aren’t doing that?”

 Will the Rheumatoid Arthritis Challenge catalyze broader interest by the data community to examine autoimmune diseases?